 Armed with the distinction between assertoric content and ingredient sense, we might reject the Rigidity Thesis.
 We might maintain that (1)–(4) have the same assertoric content and hence that they say the same thing: anyone who asserts one of these (or believes it, rejects it, and so on), also asserts the others.
 Where they differ is in ingredient sense.

 There are a number of lines of thinking that converge on the conclusion that (1)–(4) share the same assertoric content even though they differ in ingredient sense.
-I have already suggested that some might find it natural to take (1)–(4) as expressing the same “semantic content” in some meaningful sense (perhaps the only meaningful sense: see note 7): if so, Dummett’s distinction indicates how one might coherently maintain that position.
+As already suggested, some might find it natural to take (1)–(4) as expressing the same “semantic content” in some meaningful sense (perhaps the only meaningful sense): if so, Dummett’s distinction indicates how one might coherently maintain that position.
 Such a position might be especially natural in view of “descriptive names,” like Evans’ famous ‘Julius’, which is a rigid designator for whoever invented the zipper (Evans 1979).
 It might seem natural to say that ‘Julius is an inventor’ has the same content as ‘Whoever invented the zipper is an inventor’, even though the former is contingent and the latter necessary.
 Evans himself suggests that such pairs of sentences “have the same content, despite their modal differences” (Evans 1979, p.
 187n.10).

 Another line of thinking by which one might argue that (1)–(4) share the same assertoric content even though they differ in ingredient sense starts from general considerations about what kind of animal “content” is.
 For Stanley, the content of a statement is closely tied to what it is used to communicate in normal contexts, where “normal” has to do with the competence of speakers, their intentions to use words as others do, and so on (1997b, 136; 2002).
 In such contexts, he says, (1)–(4) are used to communicate the same thing.
 So they have the same content, the same meaning.
 Meaning, which facilitates communication in the right contexts, is constituted by presuppositions on the part of speakers.
 In contexts of modal evaluation, two sentences asserting the same thing can diverge in their contribution to larger sentences or diverge in truth value with respect to counterfactual worlds under consideration because “meaning-constituting presuppositions are irrelevant for modal evaluation.
 It is the purpose of modal evaluation to suspend presuppositions,” on this way of thinking about content (Stanley 2002, p.
 338; see also 1997b, p.
 155).